cisagov/ScubaGear/README.md

 ### 6: Run Scuba with configuration File

-When Invoke SCuBA for BOD submission, run:
+When running `Invoke-SCuBA` for BOD submission, run:
 ```powershell
 # Run with a configuration file
 Invoke-SCuBA -ConfigFilePath "path/to/your/config.yaml" -Organization 'example.onmicrosoft.com'